 JUST ONE TIP: Unlike many vacation destinations, Winter is not considered off-season in Banff.
 It is peak season and prices are high.
 For off-season or shoulder season rates, the best time to visit Banff is May, June, September and October.

 To easiest way to reach Banff, is to fly into Calgary, which is a 150 kilometers (93.20 miles)away from Banff.
 When travelling this route during the Winter months, the route is treacherous, so I HIGHLY recommend that you book a either the airport shuttle or a private shuttle before your arrival.

 When staying in Banff, a car is not necessary.
 There are plenty of hotels to choose from in the downtown core and for most of the hotels located away from the downtown core, free shuttles to and from town are provided.
-Banff is completely safe and I wouldn’t hesitate to wander around town (even at night) alone making it the perfect Winter destination for the solo traveller.
+Banff is completely safe and I wouldn’t hesitate to wander around town (even at night) alone making it the perfect and very safe Winter destination for the solo traveller.

 Join Just One Passport on facebook to see what adventures she’s up to these days.

 Recommended by: Aimee of Snap Happy Travel

 Belize is a great place to visit as a solo traveller.
 Firstly it is the only English-speaking country in Central America so you ,won’t have to deal with a language barrier; and secondly, the weather in Belize in Winter is awesome, averaging 28 Celsius (82 Fahrenheit)!